helio/blender-asset-tracer/README.md

    `pathlib.Path`.

-When it is necessary to interpret a `bpathlib.BlendPath` as a real path instead of a sequence of bytes, BAT assumes it is encoded as UTF-8.
-This is not necessarily true, and possibly using the local filesystem encoding might be better, but that is also no guarantee of correctness.
+When it is necessary to interpret a `bpathlib.BlendPath` as a real path instead of a sequence of bytes, BAT first attempts to decode it as UTF-8.
+If that fails, the local filesystem encoding is used.
+The latter is also no guarantee of correctness, though.